 How it Works

-The ROaDS app takes only about five minutes for a citizen scientist to download and set up on a smartphone.
+The ROaDS tool takes only about five minutes for a citizen scientist to download and set up on a smartphone.
 Then whenever travelers spot wildlife along a stretch of road within a study area, they can pull over to complete a brief form on their phone or have a passenger record the information.
 Typically, the entire process takes a minute or less.

-The data a citizen scientist enters then appears on the dashboard, allowing volunteers and the public to visualize sightings readily.
+The data a citizen scientist enters in the app then appears on the dashboard, allowing volunteers and the public to visualize sightings readily.
 Decisionmakers can use the dashboard data as an additional set of information about traffic safety and wildlife population protection, making roads safer for humans and animals alike in the future.

 For information on using the app to collect data for your group or organization’s project, contact Elizabeth Fairbank, Corridors & Crossings Program Officer, at email@example.com